semibran/map/readme.md

 > [3, 42] in map
 true
 ```
-This kind of type coercion can be considered somewhat useful for arrays, which happen to be the closest native JavaScript can get to actual tuples.
+This kind of type coercion can be considered somewhat useful for arrays, which happen to be the closest that native JavaScript can get to actual tuples.
 However, it turns out to be practically useless when applied to other kinds of objects.
 ```js
 > map[{ object: 'with', stuff }] = 'big rip'
 > map